 - France 1709 1 million deaths

-Famine has dramatically decreased since 1914, as can be seen comparing the figures from the 1800s with the 1983 Watchtower.
-India has virtually eradicated famine over the last 50 years, and China has seen dramatic improvements.
-During the early 1980's Africa was greatly affected by drought, but charity organizations managed to limit deaths to 1 million.
-Since then a combination of advanced crop technology and global charity efforts make famine related deaths in the millions unheard of.
+Famine has dramatically decreased since 1914, as can be seen comparing the above figures regarding the 1800s with the 1983 Watchtower figures for the 1900s.
+India and China have virtually eradicated famine over the last 50 years.
+During the early 1980's, charities managed to limit deaths in drought stricken Africa to 1 million.
+Since then, a combination of advanced crop technology and global charity efforts make famine related deaths in the millions unheard of.

 Possibly the most cited "proof" that Jesus started to rule in 1914 is that World War I started in that year.
 The Watchtower has attempted to present World War I as a unique turning point in history.
 Claims include: